isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

     It is important that you NOT FORGET this password.
     Enter KDC database master key:

-You will be required to retype the password:
+Then retype the password:

 .. code-block:: console

     Re-enter KDC database master key to verify:

-If successfully applied, the following message will be displayed:
+If successfully applied, the following message is displayed:

 .. code-block:: console